 Travel assistance for humanitarian service or research

-Submissions for opportunities taking place during summer or fall semester 2016 are due by 11:59 p.m. on April 15, 2016.
+Submissions for opportunities taking place during winter break or spring semester 2018 are due by 11:59 p.m. on November 17, 2017.
 Late submissions will not be accepted.
 All submissions are final.

 Dr. Rosenberg was an outstanding teacher and adviser, a dedicated physician and researcher, and an example for all through his sincere and active efforts to promote education, human rights and dignity.
 The Murray and Pearl Rosenberg Memorial Award was established to provide travel assistance for undergraduate biological sciences students at the University of Minnesota.